 - Limited Time Coupon: To boost sales, many times we share Coupon Code valid for a certain period.
 For e.g. you send a push notification with the Coupon Code and the customer receives the notification after the validity period.
 He will try to use the code.
 However, the coupon validity is over and he will again feel misled by your brand.

-The best practices before sending Web Push Notification are
+The best practices for sending Web Push Notification are

-- Always put expiry date on your notification
+- Always put an expiry date on your notification

 - Never send any notification without expiry date

 Different Types of Push Notification Campaign